iotaledger/iota/sdk/signers/README.md

-# Sui KMS Signers
+# Iota KMS Signers

-The Sui KMS Signers package provides a set of tools for securely signing transactions using Key Management Services (KMS) like AWS KMS.
+The Iota KMS Signers package provides a set of tools for securely signing transactions using Key Management Services (KMS) like AWS KMS.

 ## Table of Contents